alecive/alecive.github.io/_posts/blog/2018-10-18-ROS-kinetic-installation.md

 * This line will be replaced by the ToC, excluding the "Contents" header {:toc}

 This guide is intended to be a most pain-free, future-proof way of installing `ros kinetic` on a Ubuntu 14.04 machine.
-It is a collection of information from a variety of different sources, and the gist of it is that it will install `ROS` from sources in user space in order to avoid messing around with debian packages that are usually out-of-date and/or conflicting with more advanced features.s
+It is a collection of information from a variety of different sources, and the gist of it is that it will install `ROS` from sources in user space in order to avoid messing around with debian packages that are usually out-of-date and/or conflicting with more advanced features.

-This page is going to be about `ros` installation.
-For [a summary about the main `ros` concepts and some useful command-line tools, go here]({% post_url blog/2018-04-18-ROS-concepts %}).
+This page is about `ros` installation.
+For a summary about the main `ros` concepts and some useful command-line tools, go [here]({% post_url blog/2018-04-18-ROS-concepts %}).

 # Installing ROS kinetic from sources